johnsyweb/crashcourse/README.md

 A model representing a participant in the simulation.
 Features include:

-- Tracking position along a course based on elapsed time and pace
+- Tracking position along a course based on clock ticks, pace, and tick duration
 - Calculating cumulative distance travelled
 - Supporting different paces (specified as minutes:seconds per kilometre)
 - Reset capability to return to starting position